Free download: Eat Well on $4 a Day.

 Eat Well on $4 a Day

-This book, Eat Well on $4 a Day, was written to help SNAP (food stamps) recipients to eat healthy on food stamps.
+This book, Download How to Eat Well on $4 per Day, was written to help SNAP (food stamps) recipients to eat healthy on food stamps.
 It didn’t exist back when I was poverty-stricken in undergrad but it’s free and a great source for excellent recipes.
 I’m not suggesting that we all live on $4 per day but given that many people are under severe economic stress this could be very helpful.
 There are several things I don’t agree with in this book which I list below.

 Some things I don’t agree with: